Let’s say you’re in the market for a compact all-round laptop able to handle daily activities and tackle a few casual games as well.

 You don’t want a full-size computer, but rather something smaller and lighter, yet at the same time your budget is only around $700-$800 (or 700-800 EUR in Europe).

 Well, in this case the Lenovo IdeaPad 520s fits the description well.
 It’s a 14-inch laptop with a compact footprint, KabyLake Core U hardware and dedicated Nvidia 940MX graphics, paired with a backlit keyboard, proper sized battery and sturdy construction.
 On the other hand it gets a pretty poor screen (IPS, but one of the crappier kinds), is chunkier than the competition and rather slow on the Internet.
 It’s cheaper than the competition though, which could be enough to steer many of you his way.

-Devices like the Asus Zenbook UX410UQ, Lenovo IdeaPad 320s or the Acer Swift 3 are its close competitors, with 14-inchers as the Lenovo IdeaPad 720S, Asus Zenbook UX430UN and Asus Zenbook UX430UQ as far-stretch alternatives in a superior league.
+Asus Zenbook UX410UQ, Lenovo IdeaPad 320s or the Acer Swift 3 are its close competitors, with 14-inchers as the Lenovo IdeaPad 720S, Asus Zenbook UX430UN and Asus Zenbook UX430UQ as far-stretch alternatives in a superior league.

 We’ve gathered all our impressions below, with the solid aspects and the quirks, so read on to find out if this laptop is the right one for you or not.

 Screen 14.0 inch, 1920 x 1080 px, IPS, non-touch, glossy

 Processor Intel Kaby Lake Core i7-7500U CPU

 Video Intel HD 620 + Nvidia 940MX 2 GB GDDR5